 And, if you like this process… throw on another R at the end for repeat to make it BRRRR.

 Creative Real Estate Investors

-Wholesalers are typically looking for amazing, investor-grade deals, negotiating the terms of purchase with a seller — often a motivated seller—and then selling the rights in their contract to a second investor.
+Wholesalers are typically looking for amazing, investor-grade deals.
+Then, they negotiate the terms of purchase with a seller — often a motivated seller.
+Finally, they sell the rights in their contract to a second investor.
 The second investor is typically one of the investor types we’ve covered above.